-A new peer-reviewed article examined the effect of COVID-19 vaccines and SARS-CoV-2 on the fertility of men and women.
-Spoiler alert — the vaccine has no impact on fertility, but a COVID-19 infection lowers male fertility.
+A peer-reviewed article examined the effect of COVID-19 vaccines and SARS-CoV-2 on the fertility of men and women.
+Spoiler alert — the vaccine does not impact fertility, but a COVID-19 infection lowers male fertility.

 For some reason, one of the major tropes of the anti-vaccine world is trying to claim that vaccines have some effect on fertility.
 For example, I’ve written several articles debunking these claims about the HPV vaccine.
 I think they push these tropes about vaccines because it is an adverse effect that would strike at the heart of anyone thinking about the vaccine.

 They have done the same thing with the COVID-19 vaccines — they want you to believe that they have some effect on fertility.
 But they’re wrong because we have even more powerful evidence that the COVID-19 vaccines do not have any effect on fertility.

 COVID-19 vaccines effect on fertility — the paper

 In a paper published in the American Journal of Epidemiology, Amelia Wesselink, Ph.D., of Boston University, and colleagues examined couples vaccinated against COVID-19 or had a previous COVID-19 infection.
 The prospective cohort study included 2,126 self-identified females (and their male partners) residing in the U.S. or Canada during December 2020-September 2021 and followed them through November 2021.
 Participants completed questionnaires every 8 weeks on sociodemographics, lifestyle, medical factors, and partner information.

 - Approximately 73% of females and 74% of males in the study were vaccinated.